Life Group Leader Kit

 8. Be Flexible and Adaptable:

-• Understand that group dynamics and needs may evolve over time.
+• Understand that group dynamics and needs may evolve.

-• Be open to adjusting meeting times, formats, or study materials to better suit the group's preferences.
+• Be open to adjusting meeting times, formats, or study materials to suit the group's preferences better.

 9. Lead by Example: